Mellanox/libvma/README.txt

 VMA can do better, you can disable this function (VMA_IPERF=0) Default value is 1 (Enabled)

-VMA_SUPPRESS_IGMP_WARNING
-Use VMA_SUPPRESS_IGMP_WARNING=1 to suppress the warnings about igmp version not forced to be 2.
-Default value is 0 (Disabled)

 VMA Monitoring & Performance Counters
 =====================================